 Many consider the Riverport Gin to be Phish's most impressive jam.
 I think it's the best piece of improvised music ever created live by anybody.
 All cylinders are firing for this jam.

 1997-11-22 Halley's CometHampton Coliseum, Hampton, Virginia

 This Phish masterpiece is one of the most unique jams.
 It goes way out there into deep space.
 The jam is so intense that the quiet, eight minute MIDI-horns outro is almost needed.

 1999-07-18 Runaway JimOswego County Airport, Volney, New York

 This twenty-four minute Runaway Jim grooves and is a great example of a sound invented by Trey that is often referred to as whale call.
-It sounds like the guitar is being played backwards.

 1998-07-06 Piper -> Makisupa PolicemanLucerna Theatre, Prague, Czech Republic